Reference Architecture: Virtual Apps and Desktops Service

 |Business Continuity||Options for resiliency in case there is an outage with the Cloud services||Citrix Service Continuity|

 Based on their requirements above, Worldwide Co. created the following architecture.
 This architecture will not only meet all of the above requirements, but it will give Worldwide Co. the foundation they need to expand to other use cases as they are identified in the future.

 The Citrix Virtual Apps and Desktops architecture is divided up into layers.
 This framework provides a foundation to understand the technical architecture for the most common virtual desktop/application deployment scenarios.
 All layers flow together to create a complete, end-to-end solution for an organization.

 User Layer: This layer describes the end-user environment and end-point devices that are used to connect to resources.

-- External Users: Access Citrix Workspace to gain access to Windows Virtual Desktop hosted in Azure.
+- External Users: Access Citrix Workspace to gain access to Azure Virtual Desktop hosted in Azure.